 Barry looked Louis up and down with that sideways smirk of his.
 With all the fake tanning the guy did, I was pretty sure that was as far as his pumpkin face could open.
 “He doesn’t look like a murderer,” he said back to her.

 “He’s harmless,” she said, smacking Louis in the shoulder.
-He just stared up at the television.
-Suddenly Louis was very interested in the hockey game.
+Louis just stared up at the television.
+Suddenly he was very interested in the hockey game.
 “That Joey deserved what he got…fucking goon,” continued Anita.
 “Anyway, we have a little party to get to at the Keg, so bye.
 It was so nice seeing you again, Louis…even if you are hanging out with bar trash like Danny.”

 “Go fuck yourself,” I said, taking the last swig of my pint, while signaling what’s-his-face for another.